Organized Crime Drug Enforcement Task Force

-The Organized Crime Drug Enforcement Task Force (OCDETF) is a federal drug enforcement program in the United States, overseen by the Attorney General and the Department of Justice.
-The principal mission of the OCDETF program is to identify, disrupt, and dismantle the major drug trafficking operations and tackle related crimes, such as money laundering, tax and weapon violations, and violent crime, and prosecute those primarily responsible for the nation's drug supply.
+The Organized Crime Drug Enforcement Task Forces (OCDETF) is a federal organized crime and drug enforcement program in the United States, overseen by the attorney general and the Department of Justice.
+The principal mission of the OCDETF program is to identify, disrupt, and dismantle the major organized crime and drug trafficking operations and tackle related crimes, such as money laundering, tax and weapon violations, and violent crime, and prosecute those criminal networks primarily responsible for the nation's drug supply.

 History

+In 1982, responding to concerns about the increasing crack epidemic, President Ronald Reagan intensified the war on drugs.

-In January 1982, President Ronald Reagan designated Vice President George H. W. Bush to lead a cross-agency drug interdiction team called the South Florida Task Force.
-Agents of the Drug Enforcement Administration, United States Customs Service, in tandem with the United States Coast Guard were brought in to deal with the surge of drug smuggling through the Miami metropolitan area.
-According to an agency history by Rudy Giuliani, while the South Florida Task Force was a success, drug smuggling had moved to new ports as evidenced by larger seizures elsewhere.
+In January 1982, Reagan designated Vice President George H. W. Bush to lead a cross-agency drug interdiction team called the South Florida Task Force.
+The impetus was a surge of cocaine and cannabis entering through the Miami region, and the sharp rise in related crime.
+The operation involved the Drug Enforcement Administration (DEA), Customs Service, the Federal Bureau of Investigation (FBI) and other agencies, and Armed Forces ships and planes.
+It was called the "most ambitious and expensive drug enforcement operation" in US history.
+By 1986, the task force had made over 15,000 arrests and seized millions of pounds of drugs.
+However, law enforcement agents said their impact was minimal, and that cocaine imports had increased.
+A Bush spokesperson emphasized disrupting smuggling routes rather than seizure quantities as the measure of success According to an agency history by Rudy Giuliani, the task force was a success, while drug smuggling had moved to new ports as evidenced by larger seizures elsewhere.